 Customs regulations and tariffs may change, and are correct to the best of our knowledge and belief at the time of publication.

-How do I apply for a BADA Customs Certificate?
+How do I apply for a BADA Antique (Customs) Certificate?

 For more information and forms please contact Riley Grant at:

 For more information about the permits need to export antiques containing or made from specimens of endangered species, such as ivory, rosewood or coral, please see the Buying for export section of this site.